 - Pinch all growth that goes more than a foot above cage so it doesn't flop over and shade out rest of plant.

 Most common and still least recognized is the tomato russet mite which causes plants to get dead leaves starting at bottom of plant and moving upwards.
 Stem takes on a bronzy appearance.
 It is easy to control with application of a wettable sulfur mixed in a pump up sprayer with a spreader sticker and applied to entire plant including undersides of leaves and deep into the interior of the plant.
 Sulfur should not be applied if temperature is expected to be above 90°F.

-Since it is so hard to find the tomato label as the plant grows, it works well to attach it to the cage at eye level.
-I like writing on 3" x 3" pieces of cottage cheese or yogurt container with a permanent marker and using a paper punch make a hole that allows it to be attached easily to the cage with a twist tie or nursery tape.
+Since it can be hard to find the tomato label as the plant grows, it works well to attach it to the cage at eye level.
+Use a paper punch to make a hole and attach it to the cage with a twist tie or nursery tape.

 Based on an article by Nancy Garrison, March 2006